 Joris Slaets is Professor Emeritus of Geriatric Medicine and from January 2015 to December 2019, he was director of Leyden Academy.
 Joris is now retired.

-Joris Slaets is Professor of Geriatric Medicine and since January 1, 2015, Director of the Leyden Academy.
-Joris is committed to making changes in healthcare for the vulnerable elderly.
-Where attention is now being paid to the complaints and symptoms, Joris would like the focus to shift upon the personal desires of the individual, and that we create opportunities to enjoy life and surround our elders with love and care.
-Radical medical interventions should be kept to a minimum in the final stage of life; Joris introduced the concept of ‘harmful elderly care’.
-His belief that enjoying life and compassionate care be intrinsic to the current policies will not be swayed, and constitutes an important pillar for the transition of long-term care for the future.
-With his studies and field work at Leyden Academy, Joris wants to integrate enjoying life and compassionate care into current practice where strict sytems, protocols and normative frameworks of care have a stranglehold.
+In his academic career, Joris was always committed to making changes in healthcare for the frail elderly.
+Joris wanted to shift the focus from disease and symptoms, to the personal desires of the individual, and create opportunities to enjoy life and surround our elders with love and care.
+Radical medical interventions should be kept to a minimum in the final phase of life; Joris introduced the concept of ‘harmful elderly care’.
+His belief that enjoying life and compassionate care should be intrinsic to the current policies will not be swayed, and constitutes an important pillar for the transition of long-term care for the future.
+With his studies and field work at Leyden Academy, Joris aimed to integrate enjoying life and compassionate care into current practice where strict sytems, protocols and normative frameworks are dominant.

 Joris grew up in the Belgian Congo, studied medicine in Leuven, earned his PhD at Erasmus University in Rotterdam, and was appointed Professor at the Groningen University Medical Center in 1999.
 Joris is co-founder of the field of geriatrics within internal medicine and is one of the founders of the current training of Internal Medicine and designed the ‘reflection’ competency.

 Joris was one of the project leaders of the National Elderly Programme, Vice-Chairman of the Central Committee Human-based Research and active in various commissions such as the Health Board and the Healthcare Institute, the Netherlands.